United Front: System Safety Plan Course

 In plain English: your mind, body, emotions, headmates, symptoms, etc. all telegraph signs that you’re under stress, and that your symptoms are getting worse.
 Being tapped into that sensory equipment is like having a heads-up-display.
 “Heads up!
 There’s an issue!”
 At that point you have the opportunity to get to it quickly while things are not so bad, rather than waiting for all the little things (pests, minor malfunctions, little aches and pains, annoyances) to turn into big things (clue-by-fours, dysfunctions, flare-ups, debilitating pain) or even worse.

 In this process we’ll help y’all become an investigative team scrutinizing clues about the uncomfortable or dangerous issues you want to head off in your own life.
-There’s no shame when things go sideways; happens to us, and most of the people we know struggle with this.
+Life happens.
+Sometimes things go sideways; happens to us, and most of the people we know struggle with this.
 We may not feel good, we may be doing things we’re not happy with, or that don’t match with our longer-term goals for ourselves or our shared life.
 That’s Ok, you noticed!
 That alone is worth celebrating.
-Don’t get hung up on when or how long it took to notice — the feeling bad and getting weighed down by it doesn’t matter so much as the amazing fact that you did notice.
+Don’t get hung up on when or how long it took to notice — this will improve with familiarity.
+Celebrate the amazing fact that you did notice.

 Maybe you already have ways to tell when things aren’t going well with your ship or your external life, your internal fuctioning, and your headmate relationships.
 They’re potentially interrelated, or at least none of these things exist in a total vacuum — they affect each other.
 This is part of the principle of AISOAVV.

-You usually develop your system safety plan during good times or moments.
+It’s usually recommended to develop your system safety plan during good times or moments.
 Or at least better moments.
-You want to be in a place that you want to look into and delve into so y’all can see clearly where you want to come back to when things aren’t going as well.
-So being in a good or better place is important to start with.
-If this doesn’t describe y’all right now, then you can still read through all the instructions, and make some notes, but y’all may want to come back to this at a better time to really dig into it.
+If life never gives you a break, you may still want to dive in and quickly sketch out a plan, knowing y’all will come back and further tweak it later.
+Being in a good place is suggested so that y’all can see clearly where you want to come back to when things aren’t going as well.
+So being in a good or better place is good (but not necessary) to start with.
+Don’t worry about it being perfect, having a plan is progress and progress is perfect.

-This pracess helps y’all turn around those not-so-good moments, spot the early signs of issues developing so they can be corrected sooner than later.
+This process helps y’all turn around those not-so-good moments, spot the early signs of issues developing so they can be corrected sooner than later.
+Once you start to work on presence, self-care, and noticing various anxiety states this will help improve your energy level, your physical health, your ability to think and concentrate.
+It will eventually pay off as you put it to good use.

 Did you know that the sailors in the 1800s scrubbed down the decks of the ship every day?
 I mean with sandpaper-like rocks and all.
 Someone determined that it was a major issue that needed to be kept on top of.
 Dry rot would set in, planks would weaken and break or splinter.
 Decks would build up dirt and grime and get slippery.
 Crew would get injured during bad weather because they couldn’t keep their footing.
 When you’re a part of a well-oiled ship-machine keeping the rigging up, shifting sails, raising/lowering anchor, reporting to stations for a fight, etc. it’s very important that you can safely go places on board without risking slipping and going overboard into the ocean.

-You have the ability to get ahead of the issues, it is a process and takes time, and creating a safety plan in the meantime can help you log the cues, figure out the rhythms that are important to maintaining your whole ship and your adventuring operation.
-The process of building your safety plan can take months, tweaking and refining it may take years, but y’all can start using it right away.
+You have the ability to get ahead of your& ongoing issues, it is a process and takes time.
+Creating a safety plan in the meantime can help you log the cues, figure out the rhythms that are important to maintaining your whole ship and your adventuring operation (as in life is an adventure!).
+The process of building a safety plan will take months, tweaking and refining it may be a periodic thing y’all do, but y’all also can start using it right away.
+Today, even.

-Then if something doesn’t help, y’all can either cross it off, or figure out whether that idea inspires new ideas that might help.
+Later on, if one of those ideas doesn’t help, y’all can either cross it off, or figure out whether that idea inspires new ideas that might help.

-Y’all are kinda scientists tweaking how your shared life operates and what works for y’all, inside & out.
+Y’all are kinda scientists experimenting on how your shared life operates and what works for y’all, inside & out.
 Y’all are like the sailors who eventually figured out that scrubbing the deck daily was important and helped keep everything operating smoothly.

 So the whole approach is not to look at what’s going wrong or why it’s going wrong so much as the signs, subjective or objective depending on the exercise, that things are going topsy-turvy and what y’all may be able to do to work with it, help with it and turn it around.